Mosaic AI announces launch of enterprise B2B support platform

 • Personalized answers, based on an account’s specific integrations and use case

-• AI-powered dynamic content suggestions
+• AI-native dynamic content suggestions

 • Smart routing between AI and human support